Disrupt with Karen Finney: History

 Finney had been a political commentator and guest host on MSNBC programs since 2009.
 Prior to that, she had worked on four campaigns, had served as deputy press secretary to Hillary Clinton during the Clinton presidency, and had served as a spokeswoman for the Democratic National Committee.
 Finney stopped her consultant work upon starting the show.

 Her show was the second weekend MSNBC program to feature an African American host, after Melissa Harris-Perry.

 Finney's show was announced without a title on April 2, 2013.
 The promotion came amidst a series of programming changes at MSNBC, including an effort to improve weekend programming.
 Disrupt was originally scheduled to premiere on May 11, 2013, but was later rescheduled for June 8, 2013.
 The premiere opened with a discussion on "the conservative War on Women", and her first guest was U.S. Senator Barbara Boxer.

-The show was cancelled after its June 1, 2014 showing.
+The show was cancelled after its June 1, 2014 showing due to low ratings.